lindehaven/CP-M/ue/readme.txt

     ^T      Cursor to beginning of file.
     ^V      Cursor to end of file.
     ^L      Search string incrementally.
-Looks for search string in the edit buffer.
-Wraps when reached end of edit buffer.
+Looks for search string in the edit buffer and marks it with inverse video.
+Wraps when reached the end of the edit buffer.

 Editing -----------------------------------------------------------------------